 He joins the company from Cablevision Systems Corp.
-(CVC), where he was president of cable and communications, St. Louis-based Charter said today in a statement.
+(CVC:US), where he was president of cable and communications, St. Louis-based Charter said today in a statement.
 In December, Charter named former Cablevision COO Thomas Rutledge chief executive officer.
 Bickham resigned from Cablevision in November.

 “We’ve worked together for many years and I’m confident in his ability to help this organization achieve its full potential,” Rutledge said in the statement.